-To open the Database home page, from the Databases dashboard, find the database you want to explore and click the instance name (or click and select Overview).
-The Databases > Overview dashboard opens with a summary of the selected database.
+To open the Database home page, from the Databases dashboard, find the database you want to explore and click the instance name (or click dashboard opens with a summary of the selected database.

 From the Database home page, you can drill down to other pages that display more detailed metrics about the database.